Kyle Kalis: College career

 Kalis enrolled at the University of Michigan in 2012.
 In late August 2012, the International Business Times selected Kalis as one of the five best incoming freshmen in the Big Ten Conference.
 He played for the Wolverines from 2013 to 2016.
 Following the 2016 season, Kalis was named to the All-Big Ten offensive second-team, by both the coaches and media, and was named a Second-team All-American by the American Football Coaches Association.

 Professional career

-Washington Redskins
+Washington Redskins (first stint)

-After going undrafted in the 2017 NFL Draft, Kalis signed with the Washington Redskins as an undrafted free agent on May 4, 2017.
+After going undrafted in the 2017 NFL draft, Kalis signed with the Washington Redskins as an undrafted free agent on May 4, 2017.
 On September 2, 2017, he was waived by the team and was signed to the practice squad the next day.

 Indianapolis Colts

 On October 3, 2017, Kalis was signed by the Indianapolis Colts off the Redskins' practice squad.
 He soon earned playing time and saw his first offensive game action against the Bengals, starting the second half.
 He went on to start 2 more games, against the Texans, and the Steelers.
 He was waived/injured by the Colts on December 2, 2017.